rlucente-se-jboss/bus-position-service/README.md

     ./bus -f test_sample.json

 ## Building as a small container
+On a Fedora 29 system (or later), install the container tools:

+    dnf install -y buildah podman skopeo

 To build a container, review the file `create-image.sh` and set the parameters at the top appropriately.
 Then run the script to execute the buildah commands to create your image: